zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 ### ⚠️ Camera compatibility and troubleshooting

-This repository focuses on TensorFlow Lite Micro tensor-arena sizing.
+This repository focuses on TensorFlow Lite Micro Tensor Arena sizing.
 It assumes that the camera can already capture frames reliably before any machine-learning processing is added.

-Before calling `run_classifier()`, validate the camera separately with a minimal sketch:
+Before calling `run_classifier()` in a final camera application, validate the camera separately with a minimal sketch:

 1. Initialize the OV2640 camera with the exact GPIO pin mapping for your board.
 2. Capture and return camera frames repeatedly.